 Genspeed Biotech was founded in fall 2016 as a spin-off company of Greiner Bio-One.
 The company develops, produces and distributes IVD-certified rapid testing solutions based on the patented Genspeed® technology.
 With its novel combination of microfluidics, miniaturised opto-electronics and automation Genspeed® enables the simultaneous detection of multiple analytes at the point of care within a few minutes.
 It may be used for nucleic acid-based genetic testing as well as for protein analyses.
 Thus, the platform facilitates the rapid identification of defined bacteria or viruses as well as the quantitation of certain biomarkers in blood or other biological material.

 One in four Europeans suffers from allergies such as asthma or hayfever, which are often diagnosed with antiquated methods or not at all.
 In more than half of all patients, the diagnosis is insufficient.
 Macro Array Diagnostics is developing in-vitro diagnostics permitting the accurate and cost-efficient determination of type I allergies.
 The company’s technology facilitates cost-efficient production of allergy tests comprising a large number of allergens.
 These tests can be done in any clinical diagnostic laboratory.
-The first-generation allergen panel includes around 250 parameters.
+The first-generation allergen panel includes more than 280 parameters.
 Besides the most important allergen extracts, it also covers all clinically relevant molecular allergens.
 One analysis suffices to detect existing IgE antibodies against practically all common allergy triggers, thus rendering any prior restriction of antigenic preparations superfluous.
 MacroArray Diagnostics considers expanding its product range or offering licences for use in other fields.

 Electrolytes are crucial for our health.
 The Tyrolian startup UriSalt is developing non-invasive tests for doctors’ surgeries, pharmacies and self-testing that immediately analyse and monitor important body electrolytes from urine specimens.
 The first item on UriSalt’s agenda is to develop SODISENS, an affordable point-of-care test (POCT) for assessing the body’s sodium metabolism from urine.
 POCT indicates that these tests can be done outside conventional laboratory settings, for example in doctors’ surgeries or wards.
 The SODISENS test comprises a single-use urine test strip and a portable readout meter featuring software for analysis, display and data management.
 The test gives an instant result and is so easy to handle that it can also be performed by patients themselves.
 An app provides a direct link to the physician treating the patient.
 The great technical challenges are manufacturing a stable test strip and designing a portable readout meter.
 A prototype of the readout meter has been available since April 2018.
 The company subsequently plans to validate SODISENS in first clinical studies.
 UriSalt wants to use its proprietary core technology to develop more urine POCTs for other important electrolytes and to offer a comprehensive portfolio of non-invasive tests.